Side Effects of Cocaine: The Path of Destruction

 There have been countless studies on and extensive media coverage of the adverse effects of cocaine on adults.
 But using cocaine during pregnancy can harm the woman and her unborn child as well.
 When a pregnant woman uses cocaine during the gestation period, the drug crosses the placenta and reaches the fetus.
 It is then distributed in the organs of the fetus in greater concentration than in blood.
 The developing heart and the nervous system of a fetus are at most risk from maternal cocaine abuse.
 There are both short- and long-term effects.

-<h3″>The Effects of Cocaine Exposure on the Fetal Heart
+What Are The Effects of Cocaine Exposure on the Fetal Heart?

 According to this study, maternal abuse of cocaine leads to babies being born with structural deformities and functional deficiency of the heart and ventricle, abnormal heart rhythms, and conduction abnormalities.
 In many cases, these symptoms persist for months after birth.